∫ A definition of intelligence and its measure

 - intelligence quotient ties on the environment in which the agent performs.

-This definition encompasses the idea that intelligence involves not only the capability to achieve goals but also clear signs of purpose or desire to achieve them.
+This definition encompasses the idea that intelligence involves not only the capability to achieve goals but also clear signs of interest or desire to achieve them.
 It also emphasizes the context-dependent nature of intelligence, recognizing that it cannot be easily compared between agents with different interests or operating in different environments.

 But suppose that we cautiously prepare everything for the sake of measuring intelligence.
 How can we actually measure it?